iliana − Linux witch; hobbyist network administrator

 Developed a Linux distribution for a bookstore.
 Systems development engineer on team responsible for Amazon Linux userspace packages for both public users in Amazon EC2 as well as the entirety of Amazon itself.

+Developed tough, a Rust library for The Update Framework (TUF) repositories.
 Designed systems for cryptographically authenticating upstream sources and for signing software packages without requiring access to decrypted private key material.

 Implemented the globally-replicated repositories for Amazon Linux 2, designed for releasing a critical update globally within 5 minutes.
 Presented "Care and feeding of Amazon Linux" at AWS re:Invent 2018, rated by attendees in the top five of container-track talks, which described this repository design and Linux image building.